rugantio/fbcrawl/README.md

         **fbcrawl.py** -- defines the crawling functions and the selectors

 ## The Spider (fbcrawl.py)
-The core of the crawler is this spider class, that defines the spider name, `fbcrawl`.
-On init it navigates to `mbasic.facebook.com` and calls the parse method which logs into facebook according to the provided `credentials`, that are passed as parameters at execution time (see "How to use").
-Several checkpoints and exceptions are nicely handled to provide a clean log in, after which the parse_page method is called with the page name given at runtime and the crawling process begins recursively retrieving all the posts in every page and for each post it retrieves all the features, calling parse_post, and all the reactions (you guessed it) using parse_reactions.
+The core of the crawler is this spider class, `fbcrawl`.
+On init, it navigates to `mbasic.facebook.com` and logs into facebook according to the provided `credentials`, passed as parameters at execution time (see "How to use").
+Several checkpoints and exceptions are nicely handled to provide a clean log in, after which the parse_page method is called with the page name given at runtime and the crawling process begins recursively retrieving all the posts found in every page.
+For each of the post it retrieves all the features, using the callback parse_post, and all the reactions, using parse_reactions.

-The webpage are parsed and the fields are extracted with **XPath** scrapy selectors.
-These selectors are based on python lib `lxml` so they are very fast (supposedly better than `beautifulsoup`).
+The webpage are parsed and the fields are extracted with **XPath** selectors.
+These selectors are based on python lib `lxml` so they are very fast.
 Another way to extract relevant data is to use **CSS** selector.

 I decided to use XPath to navigate the webpage as one would navigate a filesystem, taking into consideration only the `/article` elements.
 If you know nothing about XPath [this guide](https://blog.scrapinghub.com/2016/10/27/an-introduction-to-xpath-with-examples/) and [this cheatsheet](http://www.zvon.org/comp/r/tut-XPath_1.html#Pages~List_of_XPaths) can be helpful, along with the original [W3C docs](https://www.w3.org/TR/2017/REC-xpath-31-20170321/).

 The XPath are easy to obtain using Firefox's or Chromium's dev tools, but sometimes the field relative to a property changes location, which is something to keep in mind.
 For example, notice how I had to handle the `source` field: `new.add_xpath('source', '//span/strong/a/text() | //div/a/strong/text() | //td/div/h3/strong/a/text()')`.
-It has a selector that connects three different XPath connected with an OR operator.
 This kind of juggling is helpful to maintain consistency of the data in our table.
 The control on the data and the policy to use is often implemented in the Item Pipeline (in our simple project we are using ).

 So the parse methods populates Item fields (to be explained in the next section) and pass control over to the Item Loader.

 Refer to Scrapy's [Spider documentation](https://docs.scrapy.org/en/latest/topics/spiders.html) for more info.

 ## Items (items.py)
 This file defines an Item class, so that the fields that we have extracted can be grouped in Items and organized in a more concise manner.
 Item objects are simple containers used to collect the scraped data.
-They provide a dictionary-like API (similar to Django Models) with a convenient syntax for declaring their available fields.
+They provide a dictionary-like API with a convenient syntax for declaring their available fields.

 I have extracted every field present in the post elements and add a few local ones.
 Namely for each article we have: